Leadership Development Programs

 - Outstanding Aspiring Educators Program

-In the 2018-2019 school year a new experimental program will open in cooperation with Seminar Kibbutzim (Kibbutzim College of Education, Technology and the Arts) in Tel Aviv.
+This year a new experimental program opened in cooperation with Seminar Kibbutzim (Kibbutzim College of Education, Technology and the Arts) in Tel Aviv.

 The initiative stems from the desire to support students in four year B. Ed.
 Programs to learn and develop professionally in Jewish education.
 We locate outstanding students in their final undergraduate year and offer them an additional day of study focusing on Jewish and Israeli identity issues.
 Students have a year-long internship in TALI schools that includes one day a week of mentoring and supervision.
 TALI supplements this with rich Jewish content.